ckarfusehr/Self-assembled_cell-scale_containers_made_from_DNA_origami_membranes/README.md

 * Code enabling the extraction of sequences for assemblies with radii closest to the desired values.
 * Raw tube and vesicle diameter data, extracted from TEM images.
 * All DNA sequences, design files (scadnano), and OxDNA simulation files utilized in this study.
+* Code and data used for the Moiré pattern analysis.
+* Code and data used to estimate the number of monomers and the Mw of large container.